Felitendo/jellyfin-lyrics-plugin/README.md

 # Jellyfin Lyrics Plugin

-A plugin for Jellyfin that automatically downloads lyrics for your music library.
+A plugin for Jellyfin that automatically downloads lyrics for your music library from lrclib.net.

 ## 🎵 Features